straut12/sj4u-gh/_pages/ref/begcoding/intro.md

 - Jupyter Notebook is a unique editor that lets you execute small chunks of code individually while embedding detailed comments and graphs through-out.
 Great for data science.

 ## Coding with Python and Minecraft on RPi (MCPi)
 Raspberry Pi comes with Python and a Pi edition of Minecraft (Mojang MCPi) installed.
 You can quickly write Python code that builds and interacts with the Minecraft world (note the Pi edition of Minecraft is a stripped down version of Minecraft.
 It does not receive updates or being developed further.
-It only runs createive mode, does not have mobs).
+It only runs creative mode, does not have mobs).

-If you're feeling adventurous there are newer Minecraft Pi edtions, [MCPi-Revival](https://github.com/MCPI-Revival/MCPIL), with more options.
+If you're feeling adventurous there are newer Minecraft Pi editions, [MCPi-Revival](https://github.com/MCPI-Revival/MCPIL), with more options.
 But you'll need to be comfortable with the command line.

 RaspberryPi.org has good tutorials for getting started with original RPi Minecraft.
 - [Getting-started-with-minecraft-pi](https://projects.raspberrypi.org/en/projects/getting-started-with-minecraft-pi)